Ultra High Net Worth Wealth Management Firms

 You don’t just need another tax accountant.
 You need someone the courts call as the expert witness in the cases making headlines.
 Actually, you need someone who turns down the courts because she’s too busy working with more important clients – like you.

-The point is, none of this elite-level, ‘category-of-one’ experts work at a large bank.
-They operate their own specialized firms.
+The point is, none of this elite-level, ‘category-of-one’ experts work at a large bank or at ultra high net worth wealth management firms.
+They operate their own specialized companies.
 Why?
 Because they are specialists.
 No estate planning elite specialist works at Wells Fargo.
-So yes, while big banks and big wealth management firms may offer these other financial services as part of their high net worth wealth management packages, those financial services are not represented by the best of the best in those respective fields.
+So yes, while big banks and big ultra high new worth wealth management firms may offer these other financial services as part of their high net worth wealth management packages, those financial services are not represented by the best of the best in those respective fields.

 You will not find the top team all in one place.